pramodkumarkarn/hugo-pk/content/blog/running-an-okr-setting-workshop/index.md

 It can be helpful to check in and create a bit of space at the start of the session.
 I usually do this by asking everyone to take a few deep breaths on their own.
 This can really help to centre the group.

 ### Pick the objective(s)
 To begin, put each objective on a sticky note on the wall.
 Do some affinity mapping: put similar objectives adjacent to each other and duplicates on top of each other.
-Debate, [dot-vote](https://en.wikipedia.org/wiki/Dot-voting), and debate some more until you determine your top objective (or two or three if you must :grimacing:).
+Debate, [dot-vote](https://en.wikipedia.org/wiki/Dot-voting), and debate some more until you determine your top objective (or two if you must :grimacing:).

 ### Pick some metrics
 Now that you have a single, inspiring, important, scary objective (or maybe two), it’s time to figure out what metrics will show that you’re getting closer to achieving this thing.
 Spend 5-10 minutes free listing as many metrics as you can think of but using place holders for specific targets.